Russell's sense of the word 'grammar'

 That human beings create/invent gods/God and then use these imagined spirits/ghosts to rule [tyrannize over] their lives is maybe not so perplexing (however bizarre): forest terrors (panic), the comfort of seeing themselves as victims of malignant forces, the desire to manipulate [get around] the casual nexus through magic, the total ignorance of the cause of many things (microbes); we can easily imagine many things with respect to independently existent spirits.

 But that human beings should have conceived themselves as spirits (capable of being) independent of their bodies ....
 Maybe if you begin by thinking about gods it does not perplex you so much (although, according to Schweitzer's experience in Gabon, the notion of 'God' or 'gods' is not found in primitive human culture).
 The picture exists -- now, what is its origin? -- All you can reply with is a myth of origin.
 And the criteria by which this myth is acceptable is that: it is satisfying (more satisfying than the facts alone): "we go on to construct in imagination the conception of an experience which would be more adequate, more satisfying" (M. O'C. Drury's Philosophy of Science).

 Query: philosophical sense of the word 'mind'.

-The notion that there are "philosophical senses" of everyday words that are different from their everyday meaning is a notion Wittgenstein rejected as a mistaken view of how our language works (of the logic of our language), as if the investigation of the meaning of words were, not a conceptual investigation, but the investigation of facts of Reality.
-(The Philosophy of Mind is a grammatical investigation as humble as any other, although its results may not be what our naive understanding of language expects them to be.)
+The notion that there are "philosophical senses" of everyday words that are different from their everyday meaning is a notion Wittgenstein rejected as a mistaken view of how our language works (of the logic of our language), as if the investigation of the meaning of words were, not a conceptual investigation, but the investigation of Reality in itself.
+(What the meaning of the word 'mind' is, is a grammatical investigation as humble as any other, although its results may not be what our naive understanding of language expects them to be.)

 Well there is no difference in meaning, although 'two' and '2' are different "signs".
 The query is correctly sent to Philosophy of Mathematics - What are numbers?.
-Maybe I should change "wordals", a sign [In Wittgenstein's jargon, 'sign' means: spoken sounds or ink marks on paper] I invented to contrast with 'numeral', to "word-als" for the sake of clarity?
+Maybe I should change "wordals", a sign I invented to contrast with 'numeral', to "word-als" for the sake of clarity?
 And so I did on 5 February 2006.